Massachusetts Healthy Incentives Program

 Mill City Grows is proud support the Healthy Incentives Program (HIP) which gives families greater access to fresh food

-Urgent Update for SNAP/HIP Clients as of November 1, 2025:
+Update for SNAP/HIP Clients

 - For updates on SNAP: www.mass.gov/snapupdates